 After the Level 10 quest revamp, the Amulet of Plot Significance does help you on your quest, as it can be used to unlock the second level of the Giant's Castle.

 Every game of Indiana Jones and His Desktop Adventures (an adventure game where the world and puzzles are randomly generated each time) should begin with Marcus giving you a briefing and giving you "something to get you going" — usually a priceless ancient artifact which inevitably turns out to be just the thing a NPC needs.

 In the first Mata Nui Online Game, after the Po-Koro event, as a reward for helping the town, you are given an item, the "Po-Koro chisel" which seems to have absolutely no use, surprising in a game where every single item serves at least some purpose in one way or another.
 Flash-forward to the ending cutscenes of the game where Takua is fleeing from the newly-awakened Bohrok, and he discovers a device with an indentation that bears a staggering resemblance to the chisel.
 If you can't guess what happens next, you haven't been paying much attention.

-One game that averted this was the original Maniac Mansion game, which, due to having multiple characters and multiple endings, had many items that were worthless if you had the wrong party.
-It also had items that were completely worthless no matter what, such as the chain saw, which had no fuel.
+One game that averted this was the original, which, due to having multiple characters and multiple endings, has many items that were worthless if you have the wrong party.
+It also has items that are completely worthless no matter what, such as the chainsaw, which has no fuel.

 Interestingly, the sequel goes back to the traditional tactic of not only having every single item be used at least once, but if the item is small enough to be passed through time, it will be needed in another time.